Broker Check

 Strategic Portfolios

 Our portfolios begin with creating strategic asset allocations for the Growth and Income Portfolios.
 The strategic allocations for each portfolio have different risk/return profiles.
-Both portfolios are well diversified and designed to meet different investment objectives.
+All portfolios are well diversified and designed to meet different investment objectives.

 Asset Allocation Process